 Employee benefits: If you have employees, a retirement plan is a valuable benefit.
 Retirement plans don’t have to be expensive – you have numerous options when it comes to plan design, matching and profit-sharing, and administrative costs.

 There are several plan types available, and they can be used by individuals (sole proprietors), incorporated businesses, and nonprofit organizations.
 The most popular plans we work with include:

 - Solo 401(k) (No employees except family members)

 - Savings Incentive Match PLan for Employees (SIMPLE)

 - Nonqualified deferred compensation

-We believe in long-term investing, primarily using mutual funds and exchange-traded funds (ETFs).
+I believe in long-term investing, primarily using mutual funds and exchange-traded funds (ETFs).
 You can expect a diversified portfolio of investments covering different types of investments, and trading is relatively infrequent.
-With only 24 hours in each day, our focus is on helping you with your goals.
-For most new clients, a fiduciary third-party money manager handles the day-to-day investment decisions, rebalancing, and other operations.
-There's no stock-picking here.
+With only 24 hours in each day, the focus is on helping you with your goals.
+There’s no stock-picking here.

-We can work with you in a fiduciary capacity, putting your interests first.
-No matter what types of accounts you have, we're serious about explaining fees and our compensation — and making sure there are no unanswered questions.
+I work with all clients in a fiduciary capacity, putting your interests first, and making sure there are no unanswered questions.

 Ready to learn more?
 Call or write to schedule a complimentary introductory meeting.
 We’ll discuss your needs and determine how to proceed.Start the Conversation